Buy a Life Insurance Plan in a few clicks

 Ref.
 No. KLI/22-23/E-BB/492

-Death due to COVID-19 covered under term policy, issuing term insurance via telemedicine, e-KYC, and buying term policy using OTP are some of the changes in the term insurance industry.
+Death due to COVID-19 covered under term policy, e-KYC, and buying term policy using OTP are some of the changes in the term insurance industry.
+Read ahead to know more about them.

-There was a certain status quo in place before the year 2020 which had been going on for quite a while.
-Even within the finance sector and the insurance sector, everything was followed via a certain procedure.
-But then the COVID-19 pandemic stuck in early 2020 and everything that we knew changed forever.
+There was a certain status quo in place before the year 2020, which had been going on for quite a while.
+Everything was followed via a particular procedure even within the finance and insurance sectors.
+But then the COVID-19 pandemic stuck in early 2020, and everything you knew changed forever.

-The insurance sector in India, too, took a similar path when the Insurance Regulatory and Development Authority of India brought up regulations to make it safer and easier for policy buyers to gain access to insurance products using electronic means.
-They also made certain clarifications regarding policy coverage with respect to the Covid-19 situation.
+The insurance sector in India took a similar path when the Insurance Regulatory and Development Authority of India brought up regulations to make it safer and easier for policy buyers to gain access to insurance products using electronic means.
+They also made certain clarifications regarding policy coverage with respect to the COVID-19 situation.

-Let us look at some IRDAI regulations that, more or less, changed the face of the term insurance industry in 2020 by going completely towards a digital route.
+Let us look at some IRDAI regulations that, more or less, changed the face of the term insurance industry by going completely towards a digital route.

 This means that if a policyholder dies due to COVID-19, the beneficiary has full right to claim the policy.
 No insurer can reject a term policy claim citing death due to COVID-19 as a reason for rejection.